Reusing Previous Computations

 All that’s happening here is recreating the contenteditable element’s children (which we have to do, to incorporate the new text) and checking that its height didn’t change (necessary in case we wrapped onto more lines).

-Snappier rendering due to reusing the layout tree
+Figure 3: Snappier rendering due to reusing the layout tree.

 The caching and invalidation we’re doing in browser layout has analogs throughout computer science.
 For example, some databases use incremental view maintenance to cache and update the results of common queries as database entries are added or modified.
 Build systems like Make also attempt to recompile only changed objects, and spreadsheets attempt to recompute only formulas that might have changed.
 The specific trade-offs browsers require may be unusual, but the problems and core algorithms are universal.